Lawrence Golan

-Lawrence Golan (born 1966) is an American orchestral conductor and violinist.
-He is the Music Director of the Denver Philharmonic Orchestra in Colorado, the Yakima Symphony Orchestra in Washington state, the York Symphony Orchestra in Pennsylvania, and the Lamont Symphony Orchestra and Opera Theatre at the University of Denver where he is director of orchestral studies and professor of conducting at the Lamont School of Music.
+Lawrence Golan (born November 28, 1966) is an American orchestral conductor, composer, and violinist.
+He is the Helen N. Jewett Music Director & Conductor of the Yakima Symphony Orchestra in Washington state (2010–present), the Jody & Louis Appell, Jr. Music Director & Conductor of the York Symphony Orchestra in Pennsylvania (2014–present), and conductor of the Lamont Symphony Orchestra and Opera Theatre at the University of Denver’s Lamont School of Music (2001–present), where he is also Director of Orchestral Studies and Professor of Conducting.
+In 2024, he was named the Official Conductor of the Concurso Internacional de Piano Compositores de España in Las Rozas de Madrid, Spain.
+Golan is also Music Director Laureate of the Denver Philharmonic Orchestra, following an 11-year tenure as Music Director (2013–2024) during which he led the orchestra on international tours and established its annual International Conducting Workshop, Concert, and Competition.
+He has conducted orchestras in 28 U.S. states and 24 countries worldwide, including China, France, Germany, Italy, South Africa, South Korea, Spain and Taiwan.

 Life and career

 Golan was born and raised in Chicago, Illinois where his father, Joseph Golan (1930-2011), was for 49 years a member of, and for 35 years principal second violinist of the Chicago Symphony Orchestra.
 He received his Bachelor of Music and Master of Music degrees from the Jacobs School of Music at Indiana University, and went on to complete his Doctorate in music in 1995 at the New England Conservatory with a dissertation entitled Performing Bach: dotted rhythms and trills in the sonatas and partitas for solo violin.
 He furthered his studies in conducting at several music festivals including Aspen and Tanglewood, where in 1999 he was awarded the Leonard Bernstein conducting fellowship.
-Previous positions that Golan held include principal second violinist of the Honolulu Symphony Orchestra, concertmaster of the Portland Symphony Orchestra, orchestra conductor and director of string studies at the University of Southern Maine, music director of the Portland Ballet Company, artistic director of the Atlantic Chamber Orchestra, music director of the Colorado Youth Symphony Orchestras, conductor of the Phoenix Youth Symphony, resident conductor of the Phoenix Symphony, and principal conductor of the New Seoul Philharmonic Orchestra in South Korea.
+Previous positions that Golan held include principal second violinist of the Honolulu Symphony Orchestra, concertmaster of the Portland Symphony Orchestra, orchestra conductor and director of string studies at the University of Southern Maine, music director of the Portland Ballet Company, artistic director of the Atlantic Chamber Orchestra, music director of the Colorado Youth Symphony Orchestras, conductor of the Phoenix Youth Symphony, resident conductor of the Phoenix Symphony, principal conductor of the New Seoul Philharmonic Orchestra in South Korea and principal guest conductor of the Bayerische Philharmonie in Munich, Germany.

-In 2001, he joined the faculty of the University of Denver's Lamont School of Music as director of orchestral studies and professor of conducting and also to serve as music director and conductor of the Lamont Symphony Orchestra and Opera Theatre.
-He concurrently serves as music director of the Yakima Symphony Orchestra (appointed 2010), the Denver Philharmonic Orchestra (appointed 2013), and the York Symphony Orchestra (appointed 2014).
+Career

+Early Career as Violinist

+Golan began his professional career as a violinist, serving as Principal Second Violin of the Honolulu Symphony (1989–1990) and Concertmaster of the Portland Symphony Orchestra (1990–2001).
+He appeared as a soloist with the Chicago Symphony Orchestra, Memphis Symphony Orchestra, and Bayerische Philharmonie in Munich, Germany.